timmoffett/software-development-security/README.md

 #  Lab 8: Software Development Security

+*If you run any of the code provided in the example files, you assume all responsibility for the consequences*

 ## Introduction

 One of IT’s strengths is the ability to rapidly assimilate and interpret information from a systems perspective.
 As part of your education prior to this course, you have taken classes on programming, web systems, databases and networking.
 You will now put all of this to use as you review unfamiliar code as you look for vulnerabilities.

 ## Learning Objectives